The Garden Grazer

 January 01, 2023 at 7:51 am

-Hello Beth!
+Hello, Beth!
 Absolutely thrilled to hear you enjoyed this recipe.
 Thanks so much for giving it a try and sharing your sweet feedback.
-Tom's been awfully kind to spread the word about my website - very grateful to him. 🙂 Wishing you a wonderfully happy new year!
+Tom's been awfully kind to spread the word about my website.
+Very grateful.
+Wishing you a happy new year!

 Reply